Joc Pederson Player Props: Giants vs. Royals

-On Friday, Joc Pederson (on the back of going 1-for-4 with two RBI) and the San Francisco Giants play the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 4:35 PM ET.
+On Saturday, Joc Pederson (coming off going 1-for-3 with a triple) and the San Francisco Giants face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the White Sox.
+In his most recent game he had a one-hit showing (1-for-3) against the Royals.

 Joc Pederson Game Info & Props vs. the Royals